dirtycache/API_Sec_Lab/module2.md

 ![Token Endpoint](media/token-endpoint.jpg)

-- You get a plethora of information about each and every endpoint in your system
+- You get a plethora of information about all endpoints within your system
 - Including its open posture alerts at the end of the time range, which contribute to its risk score
-    - Naturally the place to view and manage alerts is in the **Alerts** page - syou you'll see them there too
+    - Naturally the place to view and manage alerts is in the **Alerts** page - so you will see them there too
     - For this specific endpoint, we see 2 **Posture** alerts, one of them being a **No Rate Limit** alert, as the Akamai API Security analytics engine learned that this specific endpoint seems to not have any rate limit or spike arrest threshold set
 - You can collapse the top bar and look at the endpoint's calls (request-response pairs) statistically, including the most common values